M-Faiq-7R/net-forge/README.md

 ## 🏗️ Architecture

-The project is separated into components with different responsibilities:
+The project is organized into separate client and server components:

 ```text
 NetForge